aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/vba-project/assign-macro-to-form-control/_index.md

 ## **Assign Macro to Form Control in Python**

-Here is the sample code to generate the output XLSM file with Macro Code.
+Here is the sample code to generate the output XLSM file with macro code.

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "VBAProject-AssignMacroToFormControl-1.py" >}}
 {{< app/cells/assistant language="python-net" >}}